-The Audit Committee met with the external auditors twice during the current financial year under review.
-The Audit Committee had enquired about the assistance and cooperation given by employees to the external auditors and were satisfied with the management cooperation given to them.
+The Audit Committee members met with the external auditors twice during the current financial year under review.
+The Audit Committee members had enquired about the assistance and cooperation given by employees to the external auditors and were satisfied with the management cooperation given to them.

-The Audit Committee is also satisfied that the external auditors have and will be able to carry out their responsibilities in an unbiased and professional manner and thus recommended their re-appointment for the financial year ending 31 October 2021.
+The Audit Committee members have also satisfied that the external auditors have and will be able to carry out their responsibilities in an unbiased and professional manner and thus recommended their re-appointment for the financial year ending 31 October 2022.